 - If you do not want to pay employees yourself, you can hire a Hong Kong payroll processing company.
 You’ll still operate as the Employer of Record and are responsible for immigration, tax, and payroll regulations, but a separate company can handle payments and more.

 - You can also work with a global PEO such as Globalization Partners.
-We pay your employees for you and also take on the role of Employer of Record, so we are responsible for your business’ employment compliance.
+We pay your employees for you and also take on the role of Hong Kong Employer of Record, so we are responsible for your business’ employment compliance.

 First, you’ll need to register your business with the IRD within one month of your official start date.
 The IRD will administer your tax regulations and also collect taxes and make sure you are compliant.
 You’ll also need to submit an annual employer’s return as well as these forms: